-As at 1 January 2020, France had around 39 million vehicles.
-The covid-19 pandemic has very seriously affected the French automotive market.
+The covid-19 pandemic and the invasion of Ukraine have very seriously affected the French automotive market.
 Sales and registrations of new vehicles in France have dropped since the beginning of 2020 (eg, a decrease of more than 25 per cent for new registrations of passenger vehicles compared to 2019).
+In the current context, registrations continue to decline, with an 18 per cent decrease in January 2022 compared to January 2021.

 Also, nowadays, diesel vehicles face a long-lasting downward trend in France.
-In 2020, the registrations of diesel vehicles represented only 31 per cent of newly registered passenger vehicles versus 70.8 per cent in 2010, 57 per cent in 2015 and 34 per cent in 2019.
+In January 2022, the registrations of diesel vehicles represented only 18,3 per cent of newly registered passenger vehicles versus 70.8 per cent in 2010, 57 per cent in 2015 and 31 per cent in 2020.
 Conversely, the registration of electric passenger vehicles significantly rose in 2020, reaching 110,912 new vehicles (compared with 42,764 in 2019).
 Electric and hybrid passenger vehicles represented more than 21 per cent of all registrations of passenger vehicles in 2020 (compared with less than 8 per cent in 2019).

-The French automotive industry is constantly making efforts to increase competitiveness, in particular through high pressure to mitigate costs at every level, as well as strong investment in research and development (with spending in excess of €5 billion on a yearly basis).
+The French automotive industry is constantly making efforts to increase competitiveness, in particular through high pressure to mitigate costs at every level, as well as strong investment in research and development (with spending in excess of $\mathfrak{C}5$ billion on a yearly basis).